emanuele-f/PCAPdroid/paid_features.md

-Paid features are only available in the Google Play version of the app.
-If you are an f-droid user and have suggestions on how to handle payments for the f-droid version please [reach me via email](mailto:black.silver@hotmail.it?subject=PCAPdroid).
+Paid features are only available in the Google Play build of the app.
+If you are an F-Droid user and have suggestions on how to handle payments for the F-Droid build please [reach me via email](mailto:black.silver@hotmail.it?subject=PCAPdroid).

 ## 5.1 Malware Detection